kagopow/kagopow/README.md

 License
 -------

 Kagopow Core is released under the terms of the MIT license.
-See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.
+See [https://raw.githubusercontent.com/kagopow/kagopow/main/COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.